|Assistants:||Aurora Panzera, Sara Mendes|

 Upright widefield microscope with a fully motorised stand with zoom optics.
 With its large field of view at a high resolution it is dedicated for large specimen.
 It is equipped with a highly sensitive and very fast sCMOS camera for fluorescence imaging and a high resolution CCD colour camera.

 We also host microscopes equipped for reflective imaging and epi-darkfield, with camera lucida, with dipping objectives, etc..
+We have incubation options for all our inverted systems to enable long term live imaging.
 There are also 2 workstations available for image analysis and processing.

 In the light microscopy courses you will get knowledge about microscopy related topics with the aim that you understand the principles behind microscopic techniques and are able

 This will be achieved by a mixture of lectures, demos and hands-on practical sessions.
 However, to be able to practically work with a specific instrument you need to ask for a personal introduction/ training on that instrument.

 The course is an introduction to light microscopy.
 It covers standard transmitted light techniques like brightfield, phase contrast and DIC as well as fluorescence and confocal microscopy.
 Apart from that, people will be introduced to the basics of digital image acquisition and analysis.
 For more detailed information please click here.
 The course is usually held in English.